What is the Women’s Wellness Connection (WWC)?

 You can also contact us online by completing the six- question form below.

+All people assigned female at birth are at risk of breast cancer.
+Early detection saves lives.
 Breast cancer screening at Denver Health is performed by taking a low-dose X-ray of both breasts.
 This test is called a mammogram.
-Most women between the ages of 50 and 74 should get a mammogram ever year or every other year.
-Women younger than 50 or older than 70 may also need to get mammograms, depending on their medical or family history and the number of years they are expected to live.
+When to receive a mammogram?
+Starting at age 45, you should get a mammogram every year or every other year.
+If you are between the ages of 40 – 45 you have the option to start screening mammograms every year.
 Talk to your provider to discuss what is best for you.